Cardamine diphylla: Distribution and habitat

-Its habitat ranges from Georgia north to Ontario and from the Atlantic to Wisconsin.
+Its distribution is centered in the Great Lakes region of North America.
 It is found in moist woodlands usually in edge habitats and blooms from April to June.

-Butterfly habitat
+Ecology

 The West Virginia white butterfly (Pieris virginiensis) lays its eggs on this plant as well as C. laciniata.
 The larvae also feed on this plant.
 As with Pieris oleracea, Pieris virginiensis mistakes garlic mustard for its host plants, making eradication of it important for their continued survival.
 Garlic mustard also competes with the plants for space and nutrients.

-Use by Native Americans
+Conservation

+The global conservation status of Cardamine diphylla is secure (G5).

+Uses

 Medicinal

 The ground root is mixed with vinegar by the Algonquin people of Quebec and used as a relish.
 They also give an infusion to children to treat fevers, and use an infusion of the plant and sweet flag root to treat heart disease.
 The Cherokee use a poultice of the root for headaches, chew the root for colds and gargle an infusion for sore throats.
 The Lenape use the roots as a stomach medicine, and use an infusion of the roots combined with other plants as a treatment for scrofula and venereal disease.
 The Delaware Nation of Oklahoma use a compound containing the root as a stomach remedy, for scrofula, and for venereal disease.

 The Iroquois take an infusion of the whole plant to strengthen the breasts.
 They also chew the raw root for stomach gas, apply a poultice of roots to swellings, take a cold infusion of the plant for fever and for "summer complaint, drink a cold infusion of the roots for "when love is too strong", and use an infusion of the roots when "heart jumps and the head goes wrong."
 They also use a compound for chest pains.
 They also take an infusion of the plant at the beginning of tuberculosis.
 The Malecite use an infusion of the roots as a tonic, and chew green or dried roots for hoarseness.
 The Micmac use the root as a sedative, to clear the throat and for hoarseness, and use the root as a tonic.

 Culinary

 The Abenaki use it as a condiment.
-The Cherokee parboil and rinse the stems and leaves, add hot grease, salt & water & boiled them until they are soft as potherbs.
+The Cherokee parboil and rinse the stems and leaves, add hot grease, salt and water, and boiled them until they are soft as potherbs.
 They also use the leaves in salads, and smoke the plant.
 The Iroquois eat the roots raw with salt or boiled.
 The Ojibwa mix the roots with salt, vinegar, or sugar and use them as a condiment.